 NET WORTH: Unknown

-FUNDING AREAS: Educational Opportunity, Human Rights & Democracy, Health & Human Services, Environment, Economic Opportunity, Veterans, Arts
+FUNDING AREAS: Education & Youth, Human Rights & Democracy, Arts & Culture, Health & Human Services, Environment & Species

-ARTS & CULTURE: The Satter couple's arts and culture philanthropy is focused in on the Chicago area.
-Grantees have included Chicago Botanical Garden, Chicago Symphony Orchestra, Chicago Zoological Society, Joffrey Ballet, and Lyric Opera of Chicago.
+ARTS & CULTURE: Satter and Hertel’s giving in the area of arts and culture prioritizes the Chicago area.
+Past grantees include the Chicago Botanical Garden, the Chicago Symphony Orchestra, the Chicago Zoological Society, the Joffrey Ballet, and the Lyric Opera of Chicago.

 HEALTH & HUMAN SERVICES: Much of the couple’s health and human services grantmaking has also been directed toward Chicago-based organizations.
 Grantees have included Lurie Children’s Hospital, the Northwestern Medicine Health System, the Rehabilitation Institute of Chicago and the Greater Chicago Food Depository.
 Outside of Chicago, the couple has supported the Friedman Brain Institute, the Mayo Clinic the United Way and the Robin Hood Foundation.

 ENVIRONMENT & SPECIES: The Satter Foundation supports environmental causes broadly.
 Priorities have included land and resource conservation, as well as support for endangered wildlife.
 One grantee, the Wildlife Conservation Society, used funding to support its India Tiger Program, which aims to “enable tigers and people to live harmoniously in India.”
 Another grantee, the Trust for Public Land, created the 606, a trail system for biking, running and walking that connects four Chicago neighborhoods.

 LOOKING FORWARD: Through their foundation, Satter and Hertel will likely continue to support their targeted initiatives, prioritizing organizations operating in the Chicago area.